AryanVBW/PrismOS/Installation Guide docs/INSTALL-Apple-Silicon.md

 - Shutdown your Mac
 - Press and hold the power button until "Loading startup options" appears
 - Click Options -> Continue -> Utilities -> Startup Security Utility
-- If you need to allow external booting, set "External boot" to "Allow booting from external media" and reduce Secure Boot to "Medium Security" or similar
+- If you need to allow external booting, set "Allow booting from external or removable media" and set Secure Boot to "Reduced Security"
 Important: Re-enable stricter security after installation if you lower it.

 ![Recovery Options](images/04-recovery-options.svg)